Overview

 You may not participate in the process of reviewing or decision-making on any matter concerning the appointment, promotion, salary, retention, termination, or other management decisions or personnel related decisions regarding a near relative.

-Please contact the Office of Healthcare Compliance and Privacy: https://ohcp.ucsf.edu/contact-us
+Please contact the Office of Healthcare Compliance and Privacy: https://ohcp.ucsf.edu/contact-us external site (opens in a new window)

 If you conduct Public Health Service (PHS)-sponsored research (including NIH), you are required to complete the Conflict of Interest for Researchers (COIR) training.
 The training is required every 4 years.
 Please log into Learning Management System (LMS) via MyAccess to access the training or your training records.

-Please feel free to e-mail [email protected].
+Please feel free to e-mail coiac@ucsf.edu external site (opens in a new window) .

 Export Control